Cute suitcases for tweens, wheelies, rucksacks, and overnight bags tweens will love

 This hiking rucksack for tweens is ergonomically designed to fit their smaller frame with plenty of adjustable straps and storage compartments.

-Another good hiking choice for tweens perfect as a day pack is the CamelBak Hydration Pack.
+The CamelBak Hydration Pack is another good hiking choice for tweens, perfect as a day pack.
 The breathable air mesh back panel makes for a lightweight, comfortable fit perfect for a pre-teen hitting the trails.

 The shorter torso length still delivers 12.5L in capacity for their extra snacks and safety essentials, with a 1.5L reservoir for easy hydration.
-Available in both a blue and pink/purple design this is a great tween luggage choice for your active and sporty tween.
+Available in both a blue and pink/purple design, this is an excellent tween luggage choice for your active and sporty tween.

 Travel Accessories For Tween Luggage

 Once you have your tween sorted with the right sort of luggage, don’t forget they’ll want to accessories too!
-Here are some personalized finishing touches to think about for your family vacation:
+Here are some personalized finishing touches to think about for your family vacation (these could all make ideal tween travel gifts!):

 - Luggage tags – make sure everything is labeled inside and out.
 Keep an adult’s contact details on the tag.